-We can’t simply blame the mainstream media for only reporting on the dark side of wrestling.
+We can’t blame the media for only reporting on the dark side of wrestling.
 A dark side of wrestling surely exists, or at least existed, and every year we’re seeing the aftermath with more and more WWE deaths.
 Many wrestlers dead before age 50.

 Another wrestler dies.
 But wrestling is fake, right?
 The rough life inside and outside the ring

 What happens when you’re an injured wrestler and can’t perform?
 You risk “losing your spot” – industry jargon for your storyline being scrapped by the creative team.
 This can often be the decline, or end of a career.
 The end or decline of a wrestler’s livelihood.
-The solution?

 It’s a deadly formula that continues to contribute to WWE deaths to this day.
 I’m referring to guys like Curt “Mr. Perfect” Hennig – dead at 44.
 The Big Boss Man – dead at 42.
 Ravishing Rick Rude – dead at 41.
-Substance abuse, often leading to heart issues, being a major contributing factor in all three of those wrestler deaths alone.
+Substance abuse, often leading to heart issues, being a major factor in all three of those wrestler deaths alone.

 The fact is that professional wrestlers don’t have an easy job in the ring, or a forgiving lifestyle outside of it.
 The NFL, NBA, MLB, and NBA have the luxury of an off-season.
 Wrestlers work year round.
 Their livelihood depends on it.

-To the WWE’s credit, today, the wrestlers do appear much less “larger than life”.
-It no longer takes an Incredible Hulk physique for a guy to be passed the torch to main event status – guys like CM Punk and Daniel Bryan are prime examples of this.
+To the WWE’s credit, the freakish “larger than life” superstars we remember from the 80s and 90s no longer seems to be the norm.
+It no longer takes a bodybuilder physique to be passed the torch to main event status – guys like AJ Styles and Daniel Bryan are prime examples of this.

 Why a website about WWE deaths exists?